ob-d/TRUE.Name.Of.God/T.md

         AND . riding 0
         T sees .0 S
         while .0 S R: K
         thus T GET K

-    ? but how can we deal with words since i cant see the conection.
+   ? but how can we deal with words
+    since i cant see the connection.
         Imagine now we have BACK
         S but to STORE we need
         STM
-        LET assune FOR now
+        LET assume FOR now
         T = STM
         . sees the focus
         THUS build K
         THEN K GET BACK to T
-        T recived the K
+        T received the K
         NEXT . sees more focus
         THUS .
 BUILD NEXT K
         THEN K 2 GET BACK to T